Christoph-Jung/made-ws2324/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-NBA - Are players worth their salary and how they should perform
+Are the infamous NBA 2k ratings matching their stats and salaries

 ## Main Question